Automated testing flow (pipelines)

 When a pipeline runs, the results are sent to ALM Octane.

 To run a pipeline, do one of the following:

 In the ALM Octane Pipelines module, select the pipeline and click the Run Pipeline button.

 In Jenkins, manually launch the build project you created.

 In Jenkins, schedule the build project to run at a pre-determined time.

 After the pipeline and test runs are finished, the plugin sends the test results to ALM Octane.

 ALM Octane creates automated test and test run entities based on the test results it receives.
 If a relevant automated test already exists, the results are associated with that test.
-For details, see How ALM Octane creates automated test and test run entities from test run results.
+For details, see Creating automated test entities.

 Assigning automated tests to application modules and backlog items in ALM Octane lets you view the test results in context.
 You can then use these results to analyze the progress and quality of your release and product.